-Five-Year Rule
+Non-Designated Beneficiaries-Five-Year Rule

-The five-year rule is required to be used in a case where the participant did not have a designated beneficiary as of the September 30 date (which would include cases with a non-individual beneficiary of the account that would eliminate the ability for the account to have a designated beneficiary) or if the plan document requires that the five-year method be used [Reg. §1.401(a)(9) 3, Q&A 4].
+The five-year rule is required to be used in a case of non-designated beneficiaries, or where the participant did not have a designated beneficiary as of the September 30 date (which would include cases with a non-individual beneficiary of the account that would eliminate the ability for the account to have a designated beneficiary) or if the plan document requires that the five-year method be used [Reg. §1.401(a)(9) 3, Q&A 4].

-Under the five-year rule, the entire balance in the account must be distributed by the end of the fifth calendar year following the employee's death [Reg. \$1.401(a)(9) 3, Q&A 2].
+Under the five-year rule, the entire balance in the account must be distributed by the end of the fifth calendar year following the employee's death [Reg. §1.401(a)(9) 3, Q&A 2].

-In the previous example, Mary could hold the entire \$100,000 along with any earnings in the account until 2024 and then withdraw the entire balance.
+In the previous example, Mary could hold the entire \$100,000 along with any earnings in the account until 2025 and then withdraw the entire balance.

 Furthermore, she could withdraw any or all of the account in the intervening years.
-But the entire balance will have to be paid out by end of 2024.
+But the entire balance will have to be paid out by end of 2025.